-- 19.07 The finals must be played on the following dates: - a.
-Semi-finals: 25 or 26 April 2019 - b.
-Third-place match and final: 27 or 28 April 2019
+- 18.07 The finals must be played on the following dates: - a.
+Semi-finals: 14 or 15 February 2019 - b.
+Third-place match and final: 16 or 17 February 2019

-Article 20 Venues and kick-off times
+Article 19 Venues and kick-off times

-- 20.01 The venues and kick-off times for matches in the qualifying stage are fixed by the hosts and must be announced (in Central European Time) to the visiting clubs and the UEFA administration by the following deadlines: - a.
-6 July 2018 (12.00CET) for the preliminary round;
+- 19.01 The venues and kick-off times for the qualifying stage are fixed by the host associations and must be announced to the visiting teams and the UEFA administration by 6 July 2018 (12.00CET) for the preliminary and main rounds. - 19.02 The finals are organised by one of the semi-finalists.
+Associations interested in hosting these finals must notify the UEFA administration by means of a special form by a set deadline.
+If none of the semi-finalists wishes to host, UEFA will decide by means of a draw.
+In any case, the UEFA Executive Committee takes a final decision.

-- b.
-2 August 2018 (12.00CET) for the main round; - c.
-15 October 2018 (12.00CET) for the elite round. - 20.02 The finals are organised by one of the semi-finalists (or its association).
-Clubs or associations interested in hosting these finals must notify the UEFA administration by means of a special form by a set deadline.
-If none of the semi-finalists wishes to host, UEFA will decide on a neutral host.
-In any case, the UEFA Executive Committee takes a final decision. - 20.03 Matches may be played either in the hall of the host or another hall in the same or another city within the territory of its association, or, if so decided by the UEFA administration and/or the UEFA disciplinary bodies, in the territory of another UEFA member association for reasons of safety or as a result of a disciplinary measure.
-If the match is being played in another hall, city or country, the venue is subject to the approval of the UEFA administration. - 20.04 The host must ensure that all hotels used for mini-tournaments are easily accessible and that the travelling conditions are favourable for the visiting teams.
-Hotels must be situated no more than a two-hour bus drive from the nearest international airport and, unless the visiting teams agree otherwise, no match venue may be located more than a one-hour bus drive from all hotels. - 20.05 If, at any time during the season, the UEFA administration deems that, for whatever reason, a venue may not be fit for staging a match, UEFA may consult the association and club concerned and ask them to propose an alternative venue, in accordance with the UEFA requirements.
-Should such an association and club not be able to propose an acceptable alternative venue by the deadline set by the UEFA administration, UEFA may select an alternative, neutral venue.
-The club concerned will have to make all the necessary arrangements for the staging of the match together with the relevant association and local authorities.
-In both cases, the costs of staging the match are borne by the host club.
-The UEFA administration takes a final decision on alternative match venues in due time. - 20.06 Unless the UEFA administration grants special approval, clubs are not allowed to fix kick-off times before 11.00 or after 22.00 (local time). - 20.07 In halls without any proper warm-up area, and in the case of two consecutive matches, the host must leave at least 2 hours 15 minutes between each kick-off.
+- 19.03 The host must ensure that all hotels used for mini-tournaments are easily accessible and that the travelling conditions are favourable for the visiting teams.
+Hotels must be situated no more than a two-hour bus drive from the nearest international airport and, unless the visiting teams agree otherwise, no match venue may be located more than a one-hour bus drive from all hotels. - 19.04 If, at any time during the season, the UEFA administration deems that, for whatever reason, a venue may not be fit for staging a match, it may consult with the host association and ask it to propose an alternative venue, in accordance with UEFA's requirements.
+Should an association not be able to propose an acceptable alternative venue by the deadline set by the UEFA administration, UEFA may select an alternative neutral venue and make all the necessary arrangements for the staging of the match with the relevant association and local authorities.
+In both cases, the costs of staging the match must be borne by the association originally appointed as host.
+The UEFA administration takes a final decision on such match venue in due time. - 19.05 Unless the UEFA administration grants special approval, associations are not allowed to fix kick-off times before 11.00 or after 22.00 (local time). - 19.06 In halls without any proper warm-up area, and in the case of two consecutive matches, the host must leave at least 2 hours 15 minutes between each kick-off.

-Article 21 Team arrivals and departures
+Article 20 Team arrivals and departures

-- 21.01 Teams must arrive at the venue one day before their first match in a minitournament and two days before their first match in the finals. - 21.02 Visiting teams should depart the day after their last match. - 21.03 Unless they agree otherwise with the host or UEFA, teams arriving earlier (i.e. more than one night before their first match or more than two nights before their first match in the finals) or departing later (i.e. more than one day after their last match) are responsible for the extra costs incurred as a result of their early arrival or late departure.
+- 20.01 Teams must arrive at the venue one day before the start of a mini-tournament or play-off and two days before the start of the finals. - 20.02 Visiting teams should depart the day after their (last) match. - 20.03 Unless they agree otherwise with the host association or UEFA, teams arriving earlier (i.e. more than one night before the start of a mini-tournament or play-off or more than two nights before the start of the finals) or departing later (i.e. more than one day after their last match) are responsible for the extra costs incurred as a result of their early arrival or late departure.

-Article 22 Changes to the match schedule
+Article 21 Changes to the match schedule